-The parliamentary justice commission late on Tuesday approved a government-sponsored bill that requires specially authorized prosecutors to receive special permission from the prime minister when taking legal action against or questioning National Intelligence Organization (mit) officials, despite strong criticism from the opposition.
+The parliamentary Justice Commission late on Tuesday approved a government-sponsored bill that requires specially authorized prosecutors to receive special permission from the prime minister when taking legal action against or questioning National Intelligence Organization (MİT) officials, despite strong criticism from the opposition.

-The bill, drafted by ruling Justice and Development party (AK Party) Isparta deputy Recep Özel, aims to amend article 26 of the law on MİT personnel.
+The bill, drafted by ruling Justice and Development Party (AK Party) Isparta deputy Recep Özel, aims to amend Article 26 of the law on MİT personnel.
 The Justice Commission endorsed the bill on Tuesday night and added an additional ad hoc article, allowing incumbent MİT undersecretary Hakan Fidan to benefit from the law.
 The article states that the law will be applicable to ongoing investigations that were launched before the bill was adopted.

 The proposed law was presented to Parliament by the AK Party last week following a dispute that emerged after a specially authorized prosecutor summoned Fidan and four others to testify as part of a probe into the Kurdish Communities Union (KCK), a group which prosecutors say controls the outlawed Kurdistan Workers' Party (PKK) and other affiliated groups.